Corporate Fundraising Ideas & Strategies

 Planning Corporate Fundraising Events

-Corporate fundraisers happen throughout the year, and there is no reason why your organization can’t create a truly unique fundraising experience for your employees and community.
-First and foremost, think about your organization’s mission, and what you are trying to accomplish with your fundraiser, and then craft a theme that helps you communicate your cause.
+Corporate fundraisers and corporate social responsibility campaigns can happen throughout the year, and there is no reason why your organization can’t create a truly unique fundraising experience for your employees and community.
+First and foremost, think about your organization’s mission, and what you are trying to accomplish with your fundraiser, and then craft a theme and message that helps you communicate your cause.

-Example: Say your organization launches a cause marketing program in support of wind power.
+Here is a fun example: Say your organization launches a cause marketing program in support of wind power.
 Your goal is to raise funds to off-set energy usage throughout your community with wind power.
 Why not host a “Wind-a-thon” and bring everyone together in a community park to fly kites and raise money in support of wind power?
 Perhaps you can hand out small wind-blowers with your corporate logo or balloons and have everyone release their balloons at once and watch as the power of the wind takes them away.
-Unique ideas like this will not only create a memorable fundraising event for staff, participants and event attendees, but may also help you attract the attention of local media.
+Unique ideas like this will not only create a memorable fundraising event for staff, participants, and event attendees but may also help you attract the attention of local media.

 More Great Corporate Fundraisers

-Here are 5 more proven ideas for reliably fun corporate fundraisers.
+Here are five more proven ideas for reliably fun corporate and business fundraisers.

 Bike-to-Work Week Fundraisers